What Happens if You Die Without a Will?

 - Appoints an executor or personal representative who will file your will with the local probate court when you die, guide your will through the probate process, and ensure your estate’s interests are protected

-If you die without a will that says how to distribute your assets, you are legally considered “intestate.”
+Without a legally enforceable will that says how to distribute your assets, you are legally considered “intestate.”
 When someone dies intestate, their state’s intestate succession laws kick in and determine how assets will be distributed.

-“In pretty much all states, there are intestacy laws that provide the default if there is no estate plan that says how your assets will be divided,” says Missouri estate litigation lawyer Robert Will.
+“In pretty much all states, there are intestacy laws that provide the default if there is no estate plan that says how your assets will be divided,” says Robert Will, an estate and trust litigation lawyer at Lewis Rice in Saint Louis, Missouri.

-In other words, “The state decides how [your estate will be distributed] for you.
-Usually, it involves your assets going to a combination of your surviving spouse if you have one, your children or their descendants, or if you have no descendants and are not married, to collateral relatives (e.g., parents, brothers, sisters, aunts, uncles, etc.),” says Will.
+“The state decides how your estate will be distributed for you.
+Usually, it involves your assets going to a combination of your surviving spouse if you have one, your children or their descendants, or if you have no descendants and are not married, to collateral relatives such as parents, brothers, sisters, aunts, uncles, etc.”

-The people to whom intestacy laws distribute assets could be “people whom you have never even had contact with when you were alive,” says Will.
+The people who get your assets under intestacy laws could be “people you’ve never even had contact with when you were alive,” says Will.
 Because of this, intestate succession “often does not track” an individual’s preferences for their estate.

 The Order of Intestate Succession